JesseVahlfors/Portfolio_project/readme.md

 1. **Database Setup & Permissions**: I had to learn about database structure and user permissions to effectively work with PostgreSQL and Django’s ORM.
 This involved reading extensive documentation and troubleshooting errors.
 2. **Django-Tailwind Setup**: Setting up the integration between Django and Tailwind took time, particularly dealing with installation conflicts between Node.js and Python.
 Reinstalling Python and project dependencies resolved these issues.
 3. **Email Contact Form**: Setting up the email form required troubleshooting missing configurations, such as form actions and redirects, along with configuring the email sending process.
+4. **Cloud Storage with Backblaze B2**: Integrating Backblaze B2 for media storage involved configuring the `django-storages` library and ensuring that media files are correctly uploaded and served from the cloud storage.

 These challenges helped me refine my problem-solving skills and gain a deeper understanding of Django’s systems.